-There is no form of words required, provided that the parties clearly and undoubtedly renounce to the jurisdiction of the courts; however, using the arbitration clause of the intended administrator or the UNCITRAL model clause is advisable.
+There is no form of words required, provided that the parties clearly and undoubtedly renounce jurisdiction to the courts; however, using the arbitration clause of the intended administrator or the UNCITRAL model clause is advisable.

 5.3 Notwithstanding the inclusion of an express arbitration clause, is there any possibility that the courts will refuse to enforce such a clause?